Processing Accounting Transactions

 - Transfer of Non-sponsored Resources

 - The movement of resources from one particular Chartfield String to another Chartfield String using transfer in and out accounts.

 - Unallowable Costs

-- Costs incurred by the University that the Office of Management and Budget (OMB Uniform Guidance) has determined cannot be directly charged to a federally sponsored project, included in the development of the indirect cost rate that is charged to a federally sponsored project, nor included in ISO/department recharge rates.
+- Costs incurred by the University that the Office of Management and Budget (OMB Uniform Guidance) has determined cannot be directly charged to a federally sponsored project, included in the development of the indirect cost rate that is charged to a federally sponsored project, or included in Recharge Center/department recharge rates.
 These costs must be identifiable with the University’s financial system and excluded from being charged as either a direct or indirect cost to a sponsored project.
-See Procedure, Sharing Indirect Cost Recovery Among Collaborating Collegiate Units, for how to handle within the University accounting system.
+See Procedure, Moving Uncollectible Costs to Non-Sponsored Programs, for how to handle within the University accounting system.

 - Accounting Services

 - Review and approve intrafund and interfund transfers of funds on non-sponsored Chartfield Strings for journal entries $30,000 or greater.

 - Review and provide advice on all transactions as requested.